Suggested Audio Candy ♫

 I guess the reason why I am divulging this now is that life can move a helluva lot faster for you than those around you when you consistently deny them the chance to take part in your life, and more critically, refuse to step into theirs.
 Naturally this is only intensified once you throw drugs into the mix as we all know they want the user all for themselves.
 When you consider yourself a functioning addict like I do, you tend to leave shit to the most cantankerous part of your brain to rationalize, and the general gist is something along the lines of “keep on doing what you’re doing.
 I’ve got your back”.
 It’s not like you’re pilfering from pensioners to fund your next hit and neither are you harming anyone other than yourself when you use, so there’s no reason to obsess with culpability or consequence.
 The thing is, others won’t necessarily see things that way, and if they care about you enough, then they’re the ones ultimately funding your addiction.
 Does this mean I’m about to flush my weed this very moment and head off on a pilgrimage to Mecca?
 Don’t be so ludicrous, I plan to roll a chubby blunt the very second we reach the end of this stanza.
 And look where we are.

 Listen, I may have pleased the Samaritans with my actions this night, but that doesn’t mean I’m going to rush out to purchase a pair of open-toed sandals and go whole hog Messiah.
 I’m still functioning dagnabbit and not quite at the abstinence point just yet.
 But thanks to a single selfless act, I’m more tuned in to the world rotating around me and those in it.
 While often I’m guilty of being overly self-critical, I do believe wholeheartedly that I’m a good man.
-However I can always become a better man.
-Every day I wake up (for shit I might add) is an opportunity to do just this and the kicker is that I may just love myself more freely as a direct result so everybody wins.
+However, I can always become a better man.
+Every day I wake up (for shit I might add) is an opportunity to do just this and the upshot is that I may just love myself more freely as a direct result so everybody wins.
 Basic human compassion, empathy, taking time to listen – this trio of fundamentals tend to get lost in the jumble at times.
 One and two I generally feel like I have licked but failing to do the third nullifies them anyway so you become impenetrable without even being aware of such.

 I know not to break sentences and maintain eye contact wherever possible; those kind of rules of engagement should really have become clear long before your forties crash the party, and if not, then there’s an ideal starting point right there fellow journeymen and women.
 But tonight I listened, and as a result, ticked off both basic human compassion and understanding for the ultimate triple-pronged ball tickle.
 Now if you’ll excuse me, I think I’ve discovered a way to slip a spinal disc temporarily out of formation allowing me to suck my own dick in the bathtub.
 You see, I’m not the messiah, I’m a very naughty boy.